JetBrains/Qodana/topics/flexinspect.md

 ## Prerequisites

+<link-summary>Make sure that IntelliJ IDEA is installed and supports Java and Kotlin.
+If necessary, install required plugins. </link-summary>

 Start by verifying that [IntelliJ IDEA](https://www.jetbrains.com/idea/) is installed on your machine.

 Then, ensure that your version of IntelliJ IDEA supports the language for which you want to develop an inspection.
 Out of the box,